gregfoletta/articles.foletta.org/content/post/2022-10-20-lebesgue-curves/index.markdown

 ```
  [1]  TRUE  TRUE FALSE  TRUE  TRUE FALSE FALSE FALSE  TRUE  TRUE FALSE
 ```
-But as I played around with different ranges and different addends, I couldn't determine the pattern.
-The next step was to visualise it to try and understand the interaction.
-In the code below we take the `crossing()` of the integers \\([0,127]\\) (which generates all 128x128 combinations of each number) and determine whether adding each combination inside the function versus individually leads to a true or false result.
-The result of this boolean is then visualed for each point on the graph:
+As I played around with different ranges and different addends, I couldn't discern the pattern.
+The next move was to visualise it to try and better understand the interaction.

+We do this in the code below.
+The `crossing()` is a handy function to know, generating which generates all 128x128 combinations of the integers 0 through 127.
+For each of these pairs, we determine whether adding each combination inside the function versus individually leads to a true or false result.
+The result of this boolean is then visualised on each point on the graph:

 ```r